Things To Do

 Birmingham-Shuttlesworth International Airport (BHM)

-Located approximately 100 miles from Birmingham, this airport offers domestic flights and international services.
+Located approximately 6 miles northeast of downtown Birmingham, this airport offers domestic flights and is the primary gateway for travelers to the city.

 Walkability